 In order to erase CVT/engine DTC, press and hold corresponding button, then confirm erasing by selecting Yes in confirmation dialog.

 Press Read/Clear CVTF Deterioration button to read

 Nissan recommends to change CVT fluid if deterioration exceeded 210000 points.
 (Note that deterioration counter takes into account CVT operation time only in high temperature conditions.
 There might be other reasons to replace CVT fluid – they shall be considered even if deterioration counter significantly below the threshold).

 After replacing CVT fluid, CVTF Deterioration data should be cleared.
 To perform deterioration data erasing, hold Read/Clear CVTF Deterioration button and confirm the operation by selecting Yes in confirmation dialog.

-to change the level of engine braking.
-Current brake level will be retrieved
+level of engine braking.
+Current brake level will be retrieved from CVT control

-from CVT control module and marked in the selection dialog.
-Select new brake level
+module and marked in the selection dialog.
+Select new brake level and confirm

-and confirm the change by pressing OK or press Cancel to exit
+the change by pressing OK or press Cancel to exit without saving.